 Style: Moki Weavings

-The Moki Blanket offers a unique striped styling that generally alternates between Indigo blue and black rhythmic banding broken up by natural white stripes.
+The Moki Blanket offers a unique narrow striped styling that generally alternates between dark blue and black or brown rhythmic banding.
 One of the most historic Navajo weavings, they’ve been in use since the early 1700s.

 History of Moki Rugs

 Easily one of the most well-known styles due to their value to early settlers, Moki weavings began as blankets around Coronado’s expedition in 1540.
 Originally designed by Spanish weavers and adopted by the Navajo, Zuni, and Hopi.
 The Moki became as valuable as food, due to their durability and ability to keep you warm on those frigid winter nights.

 Moki weavings have been in demand in and outside of New Mexico for more than 200 years, first within the traditional Hispanic and Pueblo culture and then the Navajo as time progressed.

 Though generally created with standard hand-spun native wool they were also woven with Germantown yarns.
 It’s the distinct style and uniform texture that captures the artist’s techniques.
 What’s more, the Moki can be seen with colorful stripes that seems to be unified with no clear beginning or end.
 This makes them easier to weave, certainly, but also allows a more appealing and thoughtful uniqueness to each rug that can be experienced differently by each person, especially when worn.